-The United States would do well to remember that "Usually the most convincing way to look willing is to be willing."2 Currently, the United States faces several gaps that make it look less willing than it otherwise may be necessary for effective extended deterrence; chief among them are insufficient conventional forces capable of engagements simultaneous sustaining two in geographically separate regions, insufficient missile defense capabilities, and asymmetries in short- and intermediate-range nuclear forces.
+The United States would do well to remember that "Usually the most convincing way to look willing is to be willing."
+Currently, the United States faces several gaps that make it look less willing than it otherwise may be necessary for effective extended deterrence; chief among them are insufficient conventional forces capable of sustaining two simultaneous engagements in geographically separate regions, insufficient missile defense capabilities, and asymmetries in short- and intermediate-range nuclear forces.
 The following recommendations can help the United States chart a path to success in an increasingly challenging endeavor of assuring allies and deterring adversaries.